Mitigating Total Dissolved Gas at Boundary Dam

 The Boundary Dam is located on the Pend Oreille River in northeastern Washington.
 The project consists of a 340 ft. high concrete arch dam, seven low level sluiceway outlets, two high level overflow spillways (Spillway 1 and Spillway 2), and an approximately 1,003 MW authorized capacity powerhouse.
 The spillway and sluiceway discharge at the Boundary Hydroelectric Development have been shown to produce high total dissolved gas (TDG) concentrations in the tailwater of the spillway and the river reach downstream.
 Studies were commissioned to determine modifications to the project’s spillway structures to help mitigate this gas production.
 Resolution of many of the hydraulic design issues for the study relied heavily on the results of numerical hydraulic models.
 These modifications were constructed and tested in the field.
 The CFD model that was developed in support of these studies was used to simulate flows through a number of the project’s seven sluice gates and two overflow spillways.
 This model was also used to simulate the entry and movement of these flows through the project’s downstream plunge pool and powerhouse area.

 FLOW-3D was selected for the analysis given its ability to simulate free falling jets, and its unique algorithm for simulating air entrainment by turbulence at the free surface.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
 These capabilities make the program very well suited for simulating the varied and complex flow conditions in the project tailrace.
-The FLOW-3D models developed for the Boundary Dam study have primarily been used to develop an understanding of the governing hydraulic and hydrodynamic processes driving gas exchange in the tailrace of the existing project under spill conditions.
+The FLOW-3D HYDRO models developed for the Boundary Dam study have primarily been used to develop an understanding of the governing hydraulic and hydrodynamic processes driving gas exchange in the tailrace of the existing project under spill conditions.
 In addition, these models been used to develop the designs of structural TDG mitigation alternatives (including estimation of the hydraulic loads expected on proposed appurtenances), and in combination with the TDG predictive model, to predict the TDG performance of proposed TDG mitigation alternatives.

 To do so, representative air bubbles were released on the spillway in the model and tracked as they were entrained into the plunge pool and tailrace, circulated within the plunge pool, and eventually exhausted at the surface.
 The model tracked the pressure- and time-histories associated with each of these representative air bubbles.
 This data was then used as input to a TDG predictive tool to help predict total dissolved gas production in the tailrace.
 The overall predictive performance was successfully calibrated and validated to actual prototype (field) TDG data.
 TDG predictions were made for the project using a two-step process: the CFD model was first applied to assess the plunge pool hydraulics and flow patterns, and then the hydraulic output of the CFD model was imported into the Plunge Pool Gas Transfer (PPGT) model, which was developed using Excel.